 - 1 large pinch fine sea salt

-- 1/3 cup – Organic Honey (or your choice of sweetener like maple syrup, agave, brown sugar, jaggery etc.)
+- 1/3 cup – Organic Maple Syrup (or your choice of sweetener like honey, agave, brown sugar, jaggery etc.)

 - 1 ½ teaspoon – Vanilla essence (or your choice of flavouring like almond essence, orange etc.)

-- ¼ cup – Organic Coconut oil (or melted butter, canola oil or coconut butter etc.), optional
+- ¼ cup – Water or Organic Coconut oil (or melted butter, canola oil or coconut butter etc.), optional

 Preheat oven to 170 Celsius / 350 Fahrenheit.